epfl-ada/ada-2021-project-improvise-adapt-overcome/website/_includes/results.md

-# Let's explore the data!
+# Let's explore the results!

 Our clustering method yields 15 clusters, let's explore them!
 The labels for clusters in the following visualizations were picked by hand, based on the